sjsjcezar/TikTik-GameDev2/README.md

 > This project is a student-led indie Horror Game created as part of our requirement for the CGAE203, 2D Game Development Class.
 > Do note that this repository contains all the Unity Files.
 If you want to experience the game itself, you'll have to build it first.

+---

+### 🎮 How Can We Play This Game?
+- ⚠️ Sorry!
+You'll need to install the Unity Editor and build the game yourself.
+- 🚀 The team plans to release it on itch.io once we're satisfied with the results!
+---

 ### 📜 Game Plot

 An eternal eclipse has enveloped the Earth.
 In the chaos, some humans have turned into **aswangs**—supernatural creatures from Philippine folklore.
 Their origins are unknown, and they hide among the remaining survivors.